devversion/safevalues/src/README.md

 **This is not an officially supported Google product.**

-WARNING: This library is still in developpment and we might make backward incompatible changes at any moment.
+WARNING: This library is still in development and we might make backward incompatible changes at any moment.

+## What this library is about

+### A policy definition to build safe by construction Trusted Types

+Trusted Types is a browser API that enable developers to have control on the values that can be assigned to XSS sinks.
+Developers need to define a Trusted Type policy to build these values, and the Trusted Type API does constrain these policies. \
-This repository contains a TypeScript library that provides a set of functions that can be use to create Trusted Types values safely.
+The safevalues library provides a set of functions that can be use to create Trusted Types values safely, by construction or via escaping or sanitization. safevalues implements a Trusted Type policy (when available) under the hood.

-It also contains some typed helpers to help assigning Trusted Types values to sinks in a way compatible with [tsec](https://github.com/googleinterns/tsec).
+### Additional types for sinks not covered by Trusted Types

+Some DOM APIs are not covered by Trusted Types but can also be abused and lead to XSS.
+Other security mechanisms like the `unsafe-inline` CSP protection can help to lock them down, but not all browsers or apps support it. \
+Safevalues defines additional types, builders and setters to help protect these sinks.

+### DOM sink wrappers

+To build at a Trusted Type compatible app and surface potential violations at compile time, we recommend that you compile your code with [tsec](https://github.com/googleinterns/tsec).
+Tsec bans certain DOM APIs. safevalues defines wrappers around these APIs to let you assign Trusted Types with them.

+Certain wrappers don't require a particular type but sanitize the argument they get before they assign it to the DOM sink (e.g. `safeLocation.setHref`).

+### Trusted Type polyfills

+Whenever possible, safevalues uses Trusted Types to build its values, and benefit from the runtime protection of Trusted Types.
+When Trusted Type is not available, safevalues transparently defines it own types and you app can continue to work.

 ## Builders